University of Texas at El Paso: Early history

 On April 16, 1913, SB 183 was signed by the Texas governor allocating funding for a new educational institution that would later become UTEP, making it the second oldest academic institution in the University of Texas system.
 The school officially opened on September 28, 1914, with 27 students in buildings belonging to the former El Paso Military Institute on a site adjacent to Fort Bliss on the Lanoria Mesa.
 The school was founded in 1913 as the State School of Mines and Metallurgy, and a practice mineshaft survives on the campus.
 By 1916, enrollment had grown to 39 students, including its first two female students, Ruth Brown and Grace Odell.

 On October 29, 1916, a devastating fire destroyed the main building of the school, prompting its relocation.
 In 1917, the new school facility was constructed on its present site above Mundy Heights at the Paso del Norte, with the land donated by several El Paso residents.
 In a period when United States architects were designing in styles adopted especially from Europe, Kathleen Worrell, wife of the university's dean, was attracted by photographs of the Kingdom of Bhutan in a 1914 issue of National Geographic magazine, which showed the dzong architecture style of its Buddhist monasteries.
 The resemblances between the local terrain and mountainous features of Bhutan inspired her to propose designing early buildings of the mining school in the dzong style.
 Liking its distinctiveness, administrations have continued to choose that style for additional facilities, including the Sun Bowl football stadium and parking garages.
 Dzong architecture has characteristics such as sloping sides, markedly overhanging roofs, and bands of colored decoration.

 The University of Texas Board of Regents changed the name of the institution in 1919 first to the Department of Mines and Metallurgy and then to the College of Mines and Metallurgy of the University of Texas (TCM) in 1920.
-The school's name was changed again in 1949 to Texas Western College of The University of Texas (TWC).
+The school's name was changed again in 1949 to Texas Western College of The University of Texas (TWC) or simply Texas Western College.

 Notable events at UTEP include the training in 1961 of the nation's first Peace Corps class, the construction of Sun Bowl Stadium in 1963, and the winning of the 1966 NCAA basketball tournament.